Gary Hatfield

 Gary Carl Hatfield is an American philosopher and Adam Seybert Professor in Moral and Intellectual Philosophy at the University of Pennsylvania.
 He is a specialist in the history of modern philosophy up to Kant, as well as philosophy of mind.

 Education and career

-Hatfield earned his Ph.D. from the University of Wisconsin, Madison in 1979.
+Hatfield earned his PhD from the University of Wisconsin, Madison in 1979.
 He taught at Harvard University and Johns Hopkins University before joining the Penn faculty in 1987.